-Table 3-6 (historical ATCT aircraft operations) uses OPSNET Airport Operations data rather than Tower Operations data, since Tower Operations counts include airport overflights.
+Table 3-6 (historical ATCT aircraft operations) uses OPSNET Airport Operations data rather than Tower Operations data.
+We will verify with ATCT manager the distinction in counting methodology used for the two sets of operations data to ensure that we are using the appropriate data.